ALabre09/STM32_LCD_Lib/README.md

 This library was built to use with STM32 HAL for STM32 devices.

-Steps to use this library:
+1. Configure the desired i²c pins you want to use with the LCD as GPIOs with internal pull-up resistors (you may use STM32CubeMX).

-Configure the desired i²c pins you want to use with the LCD as GPIOs with internal pull-up resistors (you may use STM32CubeMX).
+2. Import this library into your generated project and link to compilation the folder.
-Import this library into your generated project and link to compilation the folder.
+3. Call lcd_init() to initialize the LCD.

-Call lcd_init() to initialize the LCD.
 Your are now good to go!
 You can now use all the function according to your preferences.

 Hope these may help you for your project.